Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Can I request an assessment for a child at a private school?

 Yes.
-The LA's duties apply regardless of the type of school the child attends.
-Private or independent schools do not remove your right to request an EHC needs assessment from the LA.
-However, the EHCP process and any placement named will still be determined by the LA.
+The local authority's duties apply regardless of the type of school the child attends.
+Private or independent schools do not remove your right to request an EHC needs assessment from the local authority.
+However, the EHCP process and any placement named will still be determined by the local authority.

-What happens if the LA refuses to assess?
+What happens if the local authority refuses to assess?

-If the LA refuses, you will receive a formal decision letter explaining their reasons.
+If the local authority refuses, you will receive a formal decision letter explaining their reasons.
 You have the right to appeal this refusal to the First-tier Tribunal (SENDIST) within 2 months of the decision letter.
 See our guide on appealing a refusal to assess for the full process.

 Sources and further reading